Individual Voluntary Arrangement (IVA)

 All debt solutions should be very carefully considered.
 Our team will provide you with the most appropriate advice taking into account your circumstances.
 There are a range of options which include IVA, Debt Management, Bankruptcy, Debt Relief Order, Debt Consolidation through refinancing and Dealing Direct with your Creditors all of which are covered on this site.

-Fees will be charged if a solution is taken in order for us to set up your plan and maintain it – all fees will be outlined during your consultation.
-For further information on fees, please see the FAQ section of the different solutions available.
-Retained payment may place you further into arrears.
 You have the right to a cooling-off period of 14 days.
 It is likely that your ability to obtain further credit in the short term will be affected and this may also be the case over the medium to long term.
 Calls to our free phone number from mobile phones and other networks may be charged.

 Normally the lump sum is raised by remortgaging your property or introducing a lump sum from relatives.
-For individuals over retirement age, an equity release scheme may be possible although we would recommend you only consider Equity Release Schemes after taking advice from FCA regulated pension advisor.
+For individuals over retirement age, an equity release scheme may be possible although we would recommend you only consider Equity Release Schemes after taking advice from FCA regulated mortgage advisor.

 Full and Final Settlement IVA Example

 Anthony had amassed £76,586 of debt having gone through a tough divorce.
-He had been made redundant from a well paid job and after settling his solicitors’ costs, he had £11,000 remaining.
+He had been made redundant from a well-paid job and after settling his solicitors’ costs, he had £11,000 remaining.
 Anthony was looking to set up as a business consultant and at the time his income was erratic.

 The TDA team helped put together an IVA proposal which offered £11,000 to settle his debts.
 Anthony also agreed that if he was entitled to any compensation from mis-sold PPI this would also come into the IVA.

-Bankruptcy IVA
+Bankruptcy | IVA | |

-Income Contributions Nil Nil
+Income Contributions | Nil | Nil |

-Balance of Redundancy Funds £11,000 £11,000
+Balance of Redundancy Funds | £11,000 | £11,000 |

-Estimated total Costs £11,000+ £2,265
+Estimated total Costs | £11,000+ | £2,265 |

-Dividend to Creditors Nil 12.17p
+Dividend to Creditors | Nil | 12.17p |

 Effect on your credit Rating

 An IVA will be on your credit record for six years which is the same length of time that any other adverse credit is recorded.
+The IVA will also be added to the Insolvency register which is a public register.
+See the list of risks and benefits above or click here.

 The next step

 All debt solutions should be very carefully considered.
 Our team will provide you with the most appropriate advice taking into account your circumstances.
-There are a range of options which include IVADebt ManagementBankruptcyDebt Relief Order all of which are covered on this site.
+There are a range of options which include IVA, Debt Management, Bankruptcy, Debt Relief Order, and debt consolidation, all of which are covered on this site.

 Important Information